yype/yype.site/_posts/2021-01-25-Answers-to-Understanding-Cryptography-Problems-Chapter1.md

 ## Intro

-My solutions to the practice problems in the book "Understanding Cryptography: A Textbook for Students and Practitioners - Chapter 1".
+My solutions to the practice problems in "Understanding Cryptography: A Textbook for Students and Practitioners - Chapter 1".

 The solution scripts to some of the problems have been uploaded to GitHub, you can check them out at: [https://github.com/yype/UnderstandingCrypto](https://github.com/yype/UnderstandingCrypto){:target='_blank'}.